EduQuest Logo

 Do universities care if I got a 'low' 5 vs a 'perfect' 5?

 No. The university only sees the number '5' on your official score report.
-They have no idea if you scored 65/108 or 108/108.
+They have no record of whether you scored 78/108 or 108/108.

 Need Help Reaching That 68?